Dancing for Transformation

 We also drum

 Learning to accompany ourselves on frame drum gives us even more freedom to create our music wherever we go.
 We tapped into a long tradition of women drumming for themselves by receiving instruction in the frame drum in the summer of 2016.
 Incorporating drum accompaniment is part of the fabric of our song practice.
-We receive periodic continuing lessons from our drumming instructor Rachel Nelson (participation is option and is an additional cost.)

 This is chocolate for your brain